-- Put all the ingredients in a small saucepan and bring the mixture to a boil.
+- Put all the ingredients in a small saucepan, stir, and bring the mixture to a boil.

-- Lower the heat to low so the sauce is still bubbling and cook for 15-20 minutes.
+- Lower the heat to low so the sauce is simmering, slightly bubbling, and cook for 15-20 minutes.

 - When the sauce has thickened, turn the heat off and transfer it to a bowl.
 Let it cool to room temperature (the sauce will continue to thicken as it cools down).

-- Transfer the sauce to a sauce bottle or storage container and keep it in the fridge.
+- Transfer the sauce to a sauce bottle or other airtight jar and keep it in the refrigerator.
 Enjoy!

 You can make gluten-free eel sauce by using tamari sauce or liquid amino instead of soy sauce.
 And if you are wondering whether eel sauce is vegan, the answer is yes! 😀